Big Brother Canada season 1: Future appearances

 Runner-up Gary Levy returned to compete on the show's fifth season.
+Blois would also particapte Big Brother Mzansi - the South African verison of Big Brother as a guest.
+He remained in house for a week, attempting to cause trouble among the contestants.

 Outside of Big Brother Canada, Jillian MacLaughlin and Emmett Blois competed on The Amazing Race Canada 4 in 2016 and finished in second place.